Bariatric, or weight-loss, surgery can provide many benefits, including:

 Choosing bariatric surgery is a big decision, and a major surgical procedure.
 We believe that we must do everything possible to ensure our patients are ready, both physically and mentally, for the procedure.
 We also want to ensure that patients are prepared to commit to any lifestyle changes that will be necessary before and after surgery for their long-term health and success.

 MultiCare’s weight-loss surgery program can help you improve your health, lose weight and feel better.
-Attend our free, no-obligation seminar to learn more.
+Attend our free, no-obligation in-person seminar to learn more.

 2202 S. Cedar, Suite 300